 If you’d rather practice listening skills with your students, storyboard squares provide a way to do that as well.
 Write up a script including the desirable text you’d like your students to listen to, then create squares depicting different scenes from the text.
 Present this on a printed handout and have students number the images based on the order in which they hear them.
 This can make an effective review activity or even appear as part of a quiz or test.

-Given the many ways Storyboard That can be adapted into teaching materials, it is sure to provide the multi-use platform you’ve been waiting for.
+Given the many ways Storyboard That can be adapted into teaching materials, it is sure to provide the multi-use platform you’ve been looking for.
 With its wide variety of scenes, objects, and characters, you can adapt the imagery to any lesson you’re teaching and personalize your handouts to suit your classes.
 Paper-sized and poster-sized layouts make creating what you need easy and easy to customize.
 It’s time to say “adieu” to those boring worksheets and “bonjour” to the engaging handouts made possible with storyboards and our worksheet offerings!

 Get the most out of Storyboard That with these great features!

 During your 14-Day free trial, you and your students will have full access to all the classroom features.

 Easily find that perfect photo thanks to integration with Photos for Class.